manbradcalf/benmedcalf.net/README.md

 Domain registrar is [Squarespace](https://account.squarespace.com/) - Log in with google acct

 ### Updating the site
 ssh into the vultr instance and pull down latest from `main`
+TODO: Need to add access.
+Currently `git pull` fails
+TODO: Actually just have a better method of updating the site.
+Maybe host on azure? idk